alexwebgr/faw_icon/README.md

     $ gem install faw_icon

-You will need to download and include in your application.js the desired .js files from [Font Awesome](https://fontawesome.com/get-started/svg-with-js) where you can choose to include all or only a subset of them either the free ones or the PRO collections
+You will need to download the .zip folder from [Font Awesome](https://fontawesome.com/get-started/svg-with-js) where you can choose either the free ones or the PRO collections

-application.js

-     //= require fontawesome-all.min
+Include in your application.scss the `fontawesome/svg-with-js/css/fa-svg-with-js.css`
+ideally placing in the `app/assets/stylesheets/fa-svg-with-js.css`

+application.scss

+    @import "fa-svg-with-js";

+Then copy the `fontawesome/advanced-options/metadata/icons.json` in `app/assets/javascripts/icons.json`

 ## Usage
 All options from [additional-styling](https://fontawesome.com/how-to-use/svg-with-js#additional-styling) are supported with the exception of